-Filters in home air purifiers suck in dust, smoke, allergens, and viruses, pummel them to death, then circulate clean, filtered air.
+The filters in home air purifiers suck in dust, smoke, allergens, and viruses.
+It pummels them to death and then circulates clean, filtered air.
 Sounds simple enough, but not all purifiers are created equal, and not everyone is right for every person.
-Your particular environment is a huge factor in choosing the best air purifier for you—do you live in a smoggy city?
+Your particular environment is a huge factor in choosing the best air purifier for you.
+Do you live in a smoggy city?
 Have there been wildfires?—as is the size of your home.
 We’ll help you quickly get to know the lingo around air purifiers to make your search easier and more fruitful.

 If it’s the coronavirus pandemic that has you shopping for purifiers, it should be said that though a HEPA filter should be able to catch a virus of that size, there’s no conclusive proof that an air purifier can kill airborne COVID-19-carrying air droplets.
 The Centers for Disease Control and Prevention has stated that any room housing a coronavirus patient “should be exhausted directly to the outside, or be filtered through a high-efficiency particulate air (HEPA) filter directly before recirculation.”

-If your main concern about your indoor air quality is lingering food or cigarette smoke odors, make sure the model you’re considering specifically targets fumes and other volatile organic compounds, since HEPA filters aren’t good at eliminating odors on their own.
+If your main concern about your indoor air quality is lingering food or cigarette smoke odors, make sure the model you’re considering specifically targets fumes and other volatile organic compounds.
+HEPA filters aren’t good at eliminating odors on their own.

 In short, even the best air purifiers aren’t guaranteed to fix all that ails you and your home.
 But if you’re wondering, are air purifiers really worth it?
 We think so.
 The right filter can help distribute cleaner air, and that’s always a good thing.

 - Best large-room air purifier: Mila Smart Air Purifier

 - Best small air purifier: LEVOIT Air Purifier for Home Bedroom

 - Best HEPA air purifiers: Coway AP-1512HH HEPA Air Purifier